transfeera/contacerta-doc/README.md

 # Introduction

-The Transfeera API enables external applications to communicate with your account on our platform.
-This document explains the methods that are available.
+The ContaCerta API provides you a simple way to validate bank account data, and get suggestions on errors.

 # Authentication